diegodan1893/chroma-games/README.md

 # Razer Snake

-Snake game for Razer Chroma keyboards.
+The classic snake game for your Razer Chroma keyboard.
+[Playable in your browser](https://diegodan1893.github.io/razer-snake/), no need to download anything.

 ## How to run

-Start a development server with.
+Start a development server with

 ```bash
 npm install